fleetingclarity/boomslang/README.md

 - ✅ **Zero-Config Installation**: Pre-configured by maintainers, users just run the script
 - ✅ **GitLab Integration**: Uses `glab` CLI with SSH fallback for private repositories
 - ✅ **Dry Run Mode**: See what would be installed without making changes
-- ✅ **Clean Install**: Replaces existing rules with latest versions
+- ✅ **Clean Install**: Replaces existing profiles with latest versions
 - ✅ **Clean Uninstall**: Complete removal with confirmation prompts
 - ✅ **Cross-Platform**: Works on macOS and Linux